Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 Potential Health Risks

-There are three major health risks which accompany a bat infestation.
+There are three major dangers which accompany a bat infestation.
 While there is no guarantee that you or your family will be exposed to these risks, the sooner an infestation is dealt with, the smaller the risk.

 Rabies